 Remember, consumerism to frugalism.

-It’s time to analyze how much your Starbucks addition is costing you, and maybe, to money that money to better use.
+It’s time to analyze how much your Starbucks addiction is costing you and, maybe, to put that money to better use.

 Have you encountered a country of terrible foods in your traveling endeavors?
 You’re not alone.
 After someone asked travelers, “What country has the worst cuisine overall?”
 These are the top-voted responses.